angular/angular/aio/README.md

   - `yarn example-e2e --setup` - force webdriver update & other setup, then run tests
   - `yarn example-e2e --filter=foo` - limit e2e tests to those containing the word "foo"
   - `yarn example-e2e --setup --local` - run e2e tests with the local version of Angular contained in the "dist" folder
+  - `yarn example-e2e --setup --local --ivy` - run e2e tests using Ivy with the local version of Angular contained in the "dist" folder

 ## Using ServiceWorker locally